Chapter 4: Construction Details, Section 94: Asphaltic Emulsions

 - Ensure the contractor properly equips delivery trucks, storage tanks, and spreading equipment with specified devices for measuring volumes of asphaltic emulsion.

-- If the polymer content of polymer modified asphaltic emulsion is determined under California Test 401, verify that the contractor has submitted a sample to Materials Engineering and Testing Services.
+- If the polymer content of polymer modified asphaltic emulsion is determined under California Test 401, "Method of Test for Latex Concentration in Asphalt Emulsions," verify that the contractor has submitted a sample to Materials Engineering and Testing Services.

 During the work, take the following steps:

 - If asphaltic emulsion is used before Caltrans’ sampling and testing is complete, obtain a certificate of compliance containing the specified information.

 - Verify the receipt of a safety data sheet for each shipment of asphaltic emulsion to the job site.